gotreasa/check_for_factor_in_python/docs/NOTES.md

 ## 🍅 Pomodoro 1

+- 🚧 should give an error if the factor is a negative number
-- ⚠ should give an error if the factor is a negative number
+- ⚠ should give an error if the base is a negative number
+- ⚠ should give an error if the base is not an integer
+- ⚠ should give an error if the factor is not an integer
 - ⚠ should indicate 2 is a factor of 6
 - ⚠ should indicate 3 is a factor of 6
 - ⚠ should indicate 3 is a factor of 12